cloudsoldier/Az-900-Azure-Fundamentals/Resources/140 Lab - Using Azure Machine Learning workspace.md

    - This dataset contains attributes such as age, work class, education, etc., and a target column for income classification.

 ### Step 4: Set Up Compute Infrastructure
-1. Right-click on the canvas and select **Manage Compute** to open a new tab.
+1. Under the manage Section select compute
 2. Under **Compute Instances**, click **New**.
 3. Configure the compute instance:
    - **VM Size**: Select `Standard_DS11_v2`.